 Holtec International is a diversified energy technology company with its headquarters located in Jupiter on Florida’s “Treasure Coast”.
 The company is widely recognized as the foremost technology innovator in the field of carbon-free power generation, specifically commercial nuclear and solar energy.

-To meet its expanding business needs, Holtec International is building a 50 acre state-of-the art $260 million Holtec Technology Campus on the Delaware River in the economically depressed city of Camden, NJ.
-This project is aimed to help revitalize Camden, a former bastion of technology and manufacturing excellence, after five decades of decline.
-The new Camden Campus will house a technology center, a large manufacturing facility and a reactor test loop and several auxiliary buildings to support the ongoing development of Holtec’s small modular reactor, SMR-160.
+To meet its expanding business needs, Holtec International built the 50 acre state-of-the art $260 million Krishna P. Singh Technology Campus on the Delaware River in the economically depressed city of Camden, NJ.
+This project has helped revitalize Camden, a former bastion of technology and manufacturing excellence, after five decades of decline.
+The Camden Campus houses a technology center, a large manufacturing facility and a reactor test loop and several auxiliary buildings to support the ongoing development of Holtec’s small modular reactor, SMR-160.
 The company expects to train and employ over a thousand workers from Camden and vicinity, including war veterans, in the first two years of operation to rejuvenate the manufacturing base in the South Jersey region.